engkareeem/CommuniCraft-API/README.md

 ## Questions?

-If you have any questions or need assistance, feel free to reach out to the project maintainers.
+If you have any questions or need assistance, feel free to reach out to the project developers.

 ---
-🚀 Happy crafting and collaboration!
+🚀 Happy crafting and collaboration! 🔨⛏️

 note: For simplicity, look at the image down below for API and Database structure and Schema ⬇️
 ![image](https://github.com/engkareeem/CommuniCraft-API/assets/54283555/359c2464-03b2-4b15-b264-fc8d07b9fe46)